BurgerLUA/burgerstation/CONTRIBUTING.md

 ## Rule 1: No Map Edits.
 Do not edit the map files unless you first get Burger's permission first.
 The map is changed constantly and will very likely conflict.

+## Rule 2: NO MAP EDITS.
+DO NOT EDIT THE MAP FILES UNLESS YOU FIRST GET BURGER'S PERMISSION.